clrogon/PowerShell/README.md

 We warmly welcome contributions to enrich this repository.
 If you've developed a script that can benefit the system administration community, please share it with us through a pull request.
 We ask that your submissions include comprehensive documentation, covering usage, setup, and any prerequisites, to assist others in seamlessly integrating your solutions.

 ## Author Note
+> [!NOTE]
-"Curated with care by Cláudio Gonçalves, this repository reflects a commitment to sharing knowledge and tools that make the demanding role of a system administrator a bit easier.
-Each script is a product of practical experience and is intended to offer a helping hand to peers in the IT field."
+>Curated with care by Cláudio Gonçalves, this repository reflects a commitment to sharing knowledge and tools that make the demanding role of a system administrator a bit easier.
+Each script is a product of practical experience and is intended to offer a helping hand to peers in the IT field.